North East Line Upgrade

 The upgrade will enable VLocity trains to run to Albury/Wodonga for the first time, delivering a more reliable and comfortable service for passengers.

-This will bring the North East corridor into line with other parts of Victoria’s regional rail network.
+The project will upgrade the north-east line to a Victorian Class 2 performance standard, bringing it into line with other parts of Victoria’s regional rail network.

 Who is responsible?